-- 22. (1) Economic rights are assignable in whole or in part, and may also be subject to a licence. - (2) An assignment of any economic right: - (a) must be in writing signed by the assignor and the assignee; and - (b) does not include the assignment of any rights not explicitly referred to in the assignment. - (3) A licence to do an act in relation to a work subject to authorisation by the owner of the copyright in the work: - (a) must be in writing signed by the licensor and the licensee; and - (b) does not include the license of any other not explicitly referred to in the licence.
+- 22. (1) Economic rights are assignable in whole or in part, and may also be subject to a licence. - (2) An assignment of any economic right: - (c) must be in writing signed by the assignor and the assignee; and - (d) does not include the assignment of any rights not explicitly referred to in the assignment. - (3) A licence to do an act in relation to a work subject to authorisation by the owner of the copyright in the work:

+must be in writing signed by the licensor and the licensee; and does not include any other act not explicitly referred to in the licence.